cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 {{ake-client}} and {{ake-server}} specify the inner workings of client and server functions, respectively.

-### 3DH Primitives {#key-creation}
+### 3DH Key Exchange Functions {#key-creation}

-We assume the following functions to exist for all Diffie Hellman groups in this
+We assume the following functions to exist for all Diffie-Hellman key exchange
-setting:
+variants:

-- DeriveDHKeypair(seed): Derive a private and public DiffieHellman key pair deterministically from the input `seed`.
+- DeriveDiffieHellmanKeyPair(seed): Derive a private and public Diffie-Hellman key pair deterministically from the input `seed`.
 The type of the private key depends on the implementation, whereas the type of the public key is a byte string of `Npk` bytes.
-- DH(k, B): A function that performs the Diffie-Hellman operation between the private input `k` and public input `B`.
+- DiffieHellman(k, B): A function that performs the Diffie-Hellman operation between the private input `k` and public input `B`.
   The output of this function is a unique, fixed-length byte string.